sav-che/TL-2/Authors/Faupin, (Philippe Jules) Ernest {std. Faupin}.md

-> [!cite] BHL link: this entry starts at [page 67](https://www.biodiversitylibrary.org/item/103834#page/89/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 67](https://www.biodiversitylibrary.org/page/33259571) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Faupin, \[Philippe Jules\] Ernest (1850-1930), French mycologist, born 11 Oct 1850 in Cernay-en-Dormois (Marne), science teacher, École Normale, Blois (Loir-et-Cher) 1873-1906, one of the founders in 1881 of the Société d'Histoire naturelle de Loir-et-Cher, of which society he was gen. secretary until 1908, died 17 Mar 1930 in Blois. (*Faupin*).
+Faupin, \[Philippe Jules\] Ernest (1850-1930), French mycologist, born 11 Oct 1850 in Cernay-en-Dormois (Marne), science teacher, École Normale, Blois (Loir-et-Cher) 1873-1906, one of the founders in 1881 of the Société d'Histoire naturelle de Loir-et-Cher, of which society he was gen. secretary until 1908, died 17 Mar 1930 in Blois.
+**Abbreviated name**: *Faupin*

 #### Herbarium and types